Distortions81/GoBeep86/README.md

 src.FinishMusicPCM()
 ```

 PCM input is expected to be stereo signed 16-bit little-endian frames.
-Internally it is resampled to the PC speaker control rate and encoded back into the simulated 1-bit output path.
+The `sampleRate` argument on `SetMusicPCM` and `BeginMusicPCM` sets the rendered output rate, while the PCM drive stream itself is consumed at `DefaultPCMUpdateRate` and re-encoded through the simulated 1-bit output path.

 Status helpers: